Course Outline

 • Considerations for Provisioning Roles.

-• Describe role-based deployment in a government setting.
+• Describe role-based deployment in government IT environments.

-• Deploy role-specific servers to meet government needs.
+• Deploy role-specific servers to meet the needs of public sector operations.

-• Describe deployment options for server roles in a government environment.
+• Explain deployment options for server roles in government systems.

-This module explains how Active Directory Domain Services (AD DS) functions as a directory service, storing information about objects on a network and making this information available to users and network administrators in a government setting.
+This module explains how Active Directory Domain Services (AD DS) functions as a directory service, storing information about objects on a network and making this information available to users and network administrators in government IT environments.

 Lessons